 The vineyard has a terroir of gravel, sand, clay, and limestone soils.
 All farming and vineyard management at the estate is 100% organic.

-The wine of Clos Manou is vinified in a combination of oak vats and cement tanks.
-Malolactic fermentation takes place in barrel.
+Clos Manou is vinified in a combination of oak vats and cement tanks.
+Malolactic fermentation takes place in barrels.
 1/3 of the wine is aged on its lees for 6 months, to give the wine more richness.
 The wine is then aged in a combination of vessels.
 70% of the wine, (mostly Cabernet Sauvignon) is aged in 100% new, French oak barrels, 25%, (Mostly Merlot) is aged in concrete egg-shaped vats, and the remaining 5% of the wine ages in terracotta amphora jars for an average of 17 months before bottling.

-From time to time, the estate also produces a special wine for 2 vintages that was a high end version of their Grand Vin, Clos Manou Cuvee 1850.
+From time to time, the estate also produces a special wine that is a high-end version of their Grand Vin, Clos Manou Cuvee 1850.
 The wine is produced from the estate’s oldest vines, as the name implies.
-The wine was only made in 2008, 2009, 2010, 2011, 2014 and 2018.
+The wine was only made in 2008, 2009, 2010, 2011, 2014, and 2018.
 Clos Manou Cuvee 1850 is as you can see, not produced in every vintage.
 It is only produced in the best vintages.
 It is almost impossible to find this wine as only 50 cases are produced in most vintages!

 However, it’s good to note that a large portion of their crop is designated for the second wine.
-That makes quite a statement for their search for quality, especially when you consider they are not a classified growth and their wine is available for a very, consumer friendly price point.
+That makes quite a statement for their search for quality, especially when you consider they are not a classified growth and their wine are available for a very, consumer-friendly price point.